clojuredays/foundation/index.markdown

 ---
 # The ClojureDays Foundation

-The ClojureDays foundation is a non-profit foundation (ANBI) residing in the Netherlands that manages the Dutch Clojure Days conference.
+Welcome to the homepage of the ClojureDays Foundation.
+We are a non-profit foundation (ANBI) residing in the Netherlands that manages the Dutch Clojure Days conference.

-The foundation is under establishment.
-Additional information will be added when it becomes available.
+This page provides the legally required public information concerning the foundation.
+We are establishing the foundation and will add additional information when it becomes available.

 ## Legal name